 Implementing Application Whitelisting

 Download ACSC Protect Notice, Implementing Application Whitelisting (PDF), April 2016

 - Application whitelisting is the most effective strategies in ensuring the security of systems.
-As such, application whitelisting forms part of the Essential Eight from Australian Signals Directorate's (ASD) Strategies to Mitigate Targeted Cyber Intrusions.
+As such, application whitelisting forms part of the Essential Eight from Australian Signals Directorate's (ASD) Strategies to Mitigate Cyber Security Incidents.

 - This document has been developed by ASD to provide high-level guidance on what application whitelisting is, what application whitelisting is not and how to implement an application whitelisting solution.

 What application whitelisting is

 - Application whitelisting is a security approach designed to protect against unauthorised or malicious code executing on a system.
 It aims to ensure that only authorised applications (eg, programs, software libraries, scripts and installers) can be executed.

 - While application whitelisting is primarily designed to prevent the execution and spread of malicious code, it can also prevent the installation or use of unauthorised applications.